Kavyajainp/ReactGraph/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This is a react application which reads data from sample data.json containing assignee and number of tickets like bug/user stories assigned.

-This project use chartlist and react-chartlist to render graph with Assignee and No.Of tickets assigned.
+This project use chartlist and react-chartlist to render graph No.Of tickets vs assignee.
 It also provides an option to filter the records based on status/type/priority.

 Use of Redux